 The new ITIL 4 Certification Scheme

-The first release of ITIL 4 will be the Foundation level, currently scheduled for launch in February 2019, with the following levels due for release in the second half of 2019.
-The new ITIL 4 certification scheme is aligned with ITIL v3 and has been streamlined to provide clear paths for practitioners to continue their ITIL journey.
+February 2019 the new ITIL 4 framework was released.
+Starting with the Foundation level, the other modules will soon follow.
+The new ITIL 4 certification scheme is aligned with ITIL v3.
+It has been streamlined to provide clear paths for practitioners to continue their ITIL journey.

 - ITIL Managing Professional (ITIL MP) targets IT practitioners working within technology and digital teams across businesses.